-Xyrem is our largest selling product, and our financial results are significantly influenced by sales of Xyrem, which accounted for 72.9% of our net product sales for the three months ended March 31, 2017 and 75.0% of our net product sales for the year ended December 31, 2016.
-Our future plans assume that sales of Xyrem will increase, although our plans assume a slower rate of increase than in recent years.
-While Xyrem product sales grew from 2015 to 2016, we cannot assure you that we can maintain sales of Xyrem at or near current levels, or that Xyrem sales will continue to grow.
-We have periodically increased the price of Xyrem, most recently in January 2017, and we cannot assure you that price adjustments we have taken or may take in the future will not negatively affect Xyrem sales volumes.
+Xyrem is our largest selling product, and our financial results are significantly influenced by sales of Xyrem, which accounted for 72% of our net product sales for the three months ended March 31, 2018 and 74% of our net product sales for the year ended December 31, 2017.
+Our future plans assume that sales of Xyrem will increase, but we cannot assure you that we can maintain sales of Xyrem at or near current levels, or that Xyrem sales will continue to grow.
+We have periodically increased the price of Xyrem, most recently in January 2018, and we cannot assure you that price adjustments we have taken or may take in the future will not negatively affect Xyrem sales volumes.